nigelhorne/NJH-Snippets/README.md

 ## NJH::Snippets::DB

+Moved to Database::Abstraction in CPAN.
+Use that - I'll remove this code from here soon.

-Abstract class giving read-only access to CSV, XML and SQLite databases via Perl without writing any SQL.
+Abstract class giving read-only access to CSV,
+XML and SQLite databases via Perl without writing any SQL.
 Usually all that's neeeded to access a database called 'bar' is a class declaration such as this:

     package Foo::Bar;